 History

 Civic Holiday appeared in 1871: it started in the British Empire as a ‘bank holiday’.
 Since Canada was a colony of Britain at the time, four years later they adopted this holiday.
-In different provinces it had different names, but now it is widely known as Civic Holiday.
-Despite this name, initially there was no political subtext.
+In different provinces, it had different names, but now it is widely known as Civic Holiday.
+Despite this name, initially, there was no political subtext.

 Interesting facts

-• Many cities honor a person on this day who played an important role in local history; for example, in Burlington, the holiday is called Joseph Brant Day – in honor of the Mohawk leader Joseph Brant.
+- Many cities honor a person on this day who played an important role in local history; for example, in Burlington, the holiday is called Joseph Brant Day – in honor of the Mohawk leader Joseph Brant.

 How to take part

 There are no specific rituals for celebrating this day off.
-Some go on visits, some travel, some do their favorite hobby.
+Some go on visits, some travel, and some do their favorite hobby.
 It is not uncommon for Canadians to go on picnics with family or friends, or have outdoor barbecues while enjoying the warm weather.
-Various events are held at the state and municipal level, dedicated to Canadian history or just entertainment.
+Various events are held at the state and municipal levels, dedicated to Canadian history or just entertainment.
 In some places, this date coincides with the day of the city, and the local traditions of the celebration merge with the national ones.

-When is Civic Holiday celebrated in 2024?
+When is Civic Holiday in 2024?

 Civic Holiday is observed on the first Monday of August.